QuantEcon/lecture-python-programming.myst/_sources/python_oop.md

 #### Usage

-Here's an example in which we use the class `Consumer` to crdate an instance of a consumer whom we affectionately name $c1$.
+Here's an example in which we use the class `Consumer` to create an instance of a consumer whom we affectionately name $c1$.

 After we create consumer $c1$ and endow it with initial wealth $10$, we'll apply the `spend` method.